nsilva1/MEAN-stack-application/README.md

-ShoppingList Aplication using MongoDB, ExpressJS, AngularJS and NodeJS
+ShoppingList Aplication using MongoDB, ExpressJS, AngularJS, NodeJS and Bootstrap

 CRUD application using the MEAN stack.